Cat Dandruff: Know The Signs & Symptoms

 You may be familiar with the itchy, flaky annoyance better known as dandruff.
-No matter what you do, relief can feel out of reach.
-Unfortunately for our four-legged friends, dandruff can also be a real issue.
+No matter what you do, it can seem like relief is out of reach.
+Unfortunately, for our four-legged friends, dandruff can also be a real issue.
 Cat dandruff affects more felines than you may imagine.
-In fact, pet dandruff is so common that there are countless companies who produce anti-dandruff shampoos and products.
-Yet many pet parents find themselves wondering what causes dandruff in the first place?
+In fact, pet dandruff is so common that there are countless companies that produce anti-dandruff shampoos and other related products.
+Yet, many pet parents find themselves wondering what causes dandruff in the first place?
 Is there a way to prevent the itchy irritation?
 Could it possibly be a sign of something more serious than merely dry skin?

-In this article, we will cover all there is to know about cat dandruff.
-While it may simply be a case of an itchy annoyance, it may also be a telltale sign that your feline is suffering from a dietary allergy or intestinal parasites.
-In order to cure dandruff, we must first uncover what is causing it.
+In this article, we will cover all the important points you need to know about cat dandruff.
+While it may simply be a case of an itchy annoyance, it may also be a telltale sign that your feline is suffering from any of a number of things, from dietary allergies to intestinal parasites.
+In order to treat dandruff, we must first determine what is causing it.
 Let's get to it!

-There tends to be a bit of a stigma when it comes to dandruff.
-Many humans with dandruff often feel insecure and yearn for any sort of relief for the flaky skin.
-However, cats don't seem to mind the flaky patches, unless of course, the dandruff is causing additional irritation.
-When cat dandruff causes your feline to scratch uncontrollably, skin damage becomes a real concern.
+There tends to be a bit of a stigma regarding dandruff.
+Many humans with dandruff often feel insecure and yearn for some sort of relief.
+However, cats don't seem to mind the flaky patches, unless of course, the dandruff is causing undue irritation.
+When cat dandruff causes your feline to scratch uncontrollably, skin damage can become a real concern.

-Furthermore, when it comes to dandruff we urge our readers not to panic.
 A bit of dandruff every now and then is likely nothing to worry about.
-However, it is important to figure out what is causing it, particularly if the dandruff is persistent and occurs in large amounts.
+However, it is important to figure out what is causing it, particularly if the dandruff is persistent and extensive.

-We want to note that cat dandruff is not to be confused with cat dander.
+We want to note that cat dandruff should not be confused with cat dander.
 The two terms represent very different things.
 Dander occurs from the normal, healthy dead skin that your cat sheds.
 Cat dander is what people associate with allergies and should not cause the cat to be itchy or uncomfortable.
-Conversely, dandruff is an abnormal shedding off dead skin cells which, unlike dander, is accompanied by either extremely dry, irritated skin or, at times, very oily and itchy skin.
+Conversely, dandruff is an abnormal shedding of dead skin cells which, unlike dander, is accompanied by either extremely dry, irritated skin or, at times, very oily and itchy skin.

-The terms dandruff and seborrhea dermatitis are also often used interchangeably, although they are not entirely the same thing.
-Seborrhea is actually a cause of dandruff.
+The terms ‘dandruff’ and ‘seborrheic dermatitis’ are also often used interchangeably, although they are not entirely the same thing.
+Seborrhea is actually one cause of dandruff.

-Seborrheic dermatitis is a skin disorder founds in both cats and dogs.
+Seborrheic dermatitis is a skin disorder that may occur in both cats and dogs.
 The disorder arises when the skin's sebaceous glands produce an excessive amount of sebum, therefore resulting in dandruff, among other clinical signs.
-Seborrhea often causes a distinct odor which worsens if a secondary bacterial infection or a yeast infection develops.
+Seborrhea often causes a distinct odor, which worsens if a secondary bacterial infection or a yeast infection develops.

 In order to accurately identify cat dandruff, it is important that pet owners know the leading clinical signs of the condition.
-As you will see, the symptoms of cat dandruff are highly comparable to the clinical signs of dandruff in people.
+As you will see, the signs of cat dandruff are very similar to the clinical signs of dandruff in people.

 Additionally, if dandruff is more severe, causing your cat to have irritated skin, you may find red, inflamed patches due to the constant itching and licking.
 Pet owners should be aware that the excessive itching can cause the delicate skin to break open and can quickly lead to the development of infection.